Tap to inquire

 Birding

-Some examples of birds in the park include Grauer’s swamp warbler, Rwenzori turaco, Rwenzori double-collared sunbird, Archer’s Robin chat, handsome francolin, Scarlett-tufted malachite sunbird, Dusky turtle dove, Dusky crimson wing, Baglafecht Weaver, African long-eared owl, brown-necked parrot, Doherty’s bush shrike, red-faced woodland warbler, strange weaver, and Rwenzori nightjar, among others.
+Volcanoes National Park is a paradise for Rwandan bird-watchers, with 178 recorded bird species, including 13 species and 26 subspecies endemic to the region.
+Some notable birds include Grauer’s swamp warbler, Rwenzori turaco, Rwenzori double-collared sunbird, Archer’s robin-chat, handsome francolin, scarlet-tufted malachite sunbird, dusky turtle dove, dusky crimson wing, Baglafecht weaver, African long-eared owl, brown-necked parrot, Doherty’s bush shrike, red-faced woodland warbler, strange weaver, and Rwenzori nightjar, among others.

 Mountain Gorilla Families in Volcanoes National Park

-Volcanoes National Park is home to over 15 mountain gorilla families that roam the foothills of the Virunga Mountains in the park.
+Volcanoes National Park is home to over 15 mountain gorilla families that roam the foothills of the Virunga Mountains.
+You can visit these groups during your Rwanda gorilla trekking tours.
+Below are some of the most popular gorilla groups in the park:

-• Bwenge Gorilla Family: Bwenge mountain gorilla family gets its name from a local word meaning “wisdom.”
-This is the group that featured in the movie “Gorillas in the Mist.”
-Bwenge gorilla family was formed when the dominant silverback, Bwenge, broke away from his family in 2007 to form his group.
-You can trek Bwenge gorilla family from the slopes of Karisoke, located between Mount Karasimbi and Mount Bisoke.
+• Bwenge Gorilla Family: The Bwenge mountain gorilla family gets its name from a local word meaning “wisdom.”
+This group was featured in the movie Gorillas in the Mist.
+The family was formed in 2007 when the dominant silverback, Bwenge, broke away from his family.
+You can trek this group from the slopes of Karisoke, located between Mount Karisimbi and Mount Bisoke.

-• Amahoro Gorilla Family: Amahoro mountain gorilla family can be trekked from the slopes of Mount Bisoke.
-The group’s name means “peace.”
-It is one of the most peaceful families in Volcanoes, although they lost some of their members to the Umubano gorilla family.
+• Amahoro Gorilla Family: The Amahoro mountain gorilla family, meaning “peace,” can be trekked from the slopes of Mount Bisoke.
+It is one of the most peaceful families in the park, though it lost some members to the Umubano family.

 Booking Rwanda Gorilla Permits